 - Preheat the oven to 350F.
 Using a large skillet, melt the butter and saute the mushrooms until they are cooked for about 5 minutes.

 - Cook fettuccine according to package instructions (reserve ½ cup of the cooking water) and cook and shred the chicken.
 Mix the cooked pasta, pasta water, chicken, condensed cream of chicken soup, mushrooms, and sour cream using a big bowl.
 You might need to add extra water if you feel the sauce is too thick.

-- Grease a 9×13 inch casserole dish with non-stick spray and add the pasta mixture
+- Grease a 9×13-inch casserole dish with non-stick spray and add the pasta mixture

 - Sprinkle with Parmesan cheese and bake for 30 minutes or until bubbly.